AdelMirsharji/slate/source/index.html.md

 In Memory queue is built-in and enabled by default.
 No additional configuration steps required.

-In this API documnet we use Memory queue!
+In this API we use Memory queue!

 ### Step 5.
 Run installation script
 Once ThingsBoard service is installed and DB configuration is updated, you can execute the script on right pannel: